 Celebrate Winnie and the Captain

 Since it is the birthplace of Winnie-the-Pooh, White River celebrates Winnie each year with a festival in the bear's honour.
 The Winnie's Hometown Festival is held each year.
 The festival presents a new theme every year and includes a parade, games, competitions and so much more!

 Winnie's Hometown Festival - 3rd weekend in August

 For a complete schedule of events visit Winnie's Hometown Festival Website

-Some of the events include Teddy Bear Workshop, Historical Re-enactment when Captain Coleburn purchased Winnie, Teddy Bear Picnic, Classic Car Show, Winnie-the-Pooh Parade and more.
+Some of the events include Teddy Bear Workshop, a historical re-enactment of when Captain Coleburn purchased Winnie, a Teddy Bear Picnic, Classic Car Show, Winnie-the-Pooh Parade, and more.